Construction of the Viau station

 Construction site summary

-As part of the Blue line extension project, this worksite involves building a new accessible métro station with one entrance building.
-Preparatory work are being carried out to get the area ready for the future station to be built.
-The entire extension is expected to be commissioned in 2029.
+As part of the Blue line project, this worksite involves building a new accessible métro station with one entrance building.
+The entire extension is expected to be commissioned in 2031.

 Please note that the station name is a placeholder.